-- c.
-A sulfate reducing bacteria which has accumulated within the water heater (this harmless bacteria is nontoxic to humans). - d.
+- A sulfate reducing bacteria which has accumulated within the water heater (this harmless bacteria is nontoxic to humans). - d.
 An excess of active hydrogen in the tank.
 This is caused by the corrosion protective action of the anode.

-Smelly water may be eliminated or reduced in some water heater models by replacing the anode(s) with one of less active material, and then chlorinating the water heater tank and all water lines.
+Hot water odor may be eliminated or reduced in some water heater models by replacing the anode(s) with one of less active material, and then chlorinating the water heater tank and all water lines.

-Contact the local water heater supplier or service agency for further information concerning an Anode Replacement Kit and this chlorination treatment.
+Contact the local water heater supplier or service agency for further information regarding anode replacement and this chlorination treatment.

-If smelly water persists after anode replacement and chlorination treatment, we can only suggest that chlorination or aeration of the water supply be considered to eliminate the water problem.
+If the hot water odor persists after the anode replacement and chlorination treatment, we can only suggest that chlorination or aeration of the water supply be considered to eliminate the water problem.